ledlaux/pikoPD/docs/manual.md

 The goal of this project is to develop an interface between the Raspberry Pi Pico, its peripherals (such as knobs, buttons, sensors), and PD, providing an interactive workflow for creating embedded audio and MIDI tools.

-In your patches with pikoPD you can use hvcc compiler supported **vanilla PD** objects and **heavylib** objects like hv.osc, hv.lfo and other.
+PikoPD supports hvcc-compatible vanilla PD objects and heavylib objects, such as hv.osc~ and hv.lfo~.

 # Toolchain setup